 That’s when I discovered Plan Your Year.

 I’m going to be honest.
 I drooled over this planner.
 I was drawn to the fillable PDF planning pages, but I never really took the time to see what all was offered with Plan Your Year.
 And, so another year went by with me spending hours trying to create my own spreadsheets of plans.
 It worked, but it was enormously time-consuming.
 Then it occurred to me that my time was valuable, too.
 So, I took another look at Plan Your Year.
 And here’s what I discovered:

 It is NOT just a bunch of planning sheets

 Yes, there are a TON of planning sheets.
 But, the great thing about Plan Your Year, is that it is also a book (or ebook, if you prefer).
 Pam doesn’t just drop a bunch of planning forms in your lap and then tells you to get busy.
 She actually walks you through the process of planning, starting with planning a vision for your year and ending with your putting that plan into action.

 Don’t worry if you think there is no way you can get through a homeschool planning book.
-It’s broken up into manageable parts with great examples from contributors added in to help you make the plan work for you.
+It’s broken up into manageable parts with great examples from contributors to help you make the plan work for you.

 It includes LIFETIME updates